 A structural plan in philosophy is impractical.
 Students rarely come to Millikin as declared philosophy majors, since few have even heard of this discipline in high school.
-Students switch to or add philosophy as a major, often during their second or even third year at Millikin, because they recognize the quality of the teaching provided by our faculty, the way philosophical study develops the skill sets essential to any quality educational experience, and because of the power of the questions philosophy forces students to ask and wrestle with, questions that form the heart of a life of meaning and value-one part of Millikin's stated mission "to deliver on the promise of education."7
+Philosophy is a paradigmatic "discovery major."
+Students switch to or add philosophy as a major, often during their second or even third year at Millikin, because they recognize the quality of the teaching provided by our faculty, the way philosophical study develops the skill sets essential to any quality educational experience, and because of the power of the questions philosophy forces students to ask and wrestle with, questions that form the heart of a life of meaning and value-one part of Millikin's stated mission "to deliver on the promise of education."

 In light of the peculiar nature of our discipline and the nature of "recruitment" to our major, we cannot insist on a rigid formal sequential curricular pathway for our majors.
-We might prefer our majors start with PH110 (Basic), then move on to PH211 (Ethics) and PH213 (Logic), then complete the history sequence in order (PH300, 301, 302), then finally take PH400 (Seminar in Philosophy).
+We might prefer our majors start with PH113 (Logic), then move on to PH211 (Ethics) and some combination of PH210, PH214, and PH223, then complete several 300 level electives, and then finally take PH400 (Seminar in Philosophy).
 This preference or ideal, however, is completely unrealistic.
 The only situation in which we could realistically expect its implementation would be with those very few incoming freshmen students who declare philosophy as a major during summer orientation and registration.
 Even with these students, however, we would be limited by the small size of our Department and our faculty's commitment to making substantial contributions to other portions of the university curriculum (e.g., University Studies, the honors program, etc.).
-In light of these realities on the ground, we simply could not guarantee that the needed courses would be offered with the degree of regularity that would make it possible to implement a rigid formal sequential curricular pathway.
-So, this kind of "stepping stone" curricular plan is impractical for us to implement.
+In light of